-6. Parts & Labels (PL)
+5. Parts & Labels

-The Parts & Labels module provides a database for parts and used with the form and label designer provides extensive facilities for managing extra data for parts.
+The software provides a database for parts and used with the form and label designer provides extensive facilities for managing extra data for parts.

-It is especially useful where the same parts are used again and again in different cutting lists or where extra information is needed for each part for later processing, admin, or bar codes.
+It is especially useful where the same parts are used again and again in different cutting lists or where extra information is needed for each part for later processing, admin, or bar codes,